Global stocks extend selloff amid Trump storm

 The political jitters coming out of the United States remained the dominant factor for traders, however.

-Germany’s benchmark 10-year Bund yield fell to a two-week low and U.S. Treasury yields were flat having dropped as far as 2.2120 per cent the previous day, which had been a one-month low .
+Treasury yields seemed to be heading for a six-month low as they dropped back below 2.2 percent and Germany’s and Europe’s benchmark government bond, the Bund, saw its yields dip to a fresh a two-week trough.

-The allegations surrounding Trump have not only thrown doubt over the future of the pro-growth policies he promised, but they have raised the possibility he could end up leaving the White House prematurely.
+The allegations surrounding Trump have not only thrown doubt over the future of the pro-growth policies he promised, but have raised the possibility he could end up leaving the White House prematurely.

 Trump says he is being given one of the toughest rides of any president in U.S. history.